 PHA5930: Seminar in Pharmacy Research | 2 | Offered in the fall semester |

-PHA5929: UF Precision Medicine Conference | 1 | Offered in the spring Semester (It will not be offered in Spring 2022) |
+PHA5929: UF Precision Medicine Conference | 1 | Offered in some spring semesters |

-PHA 6134: Foundations in Precision Medicine: Genomic Technologies | 3 | Offered online every fall semester outside of block tuition.
-Florida residents pay graduate tuition rates based on residency.
-Non-Florida residents pay $425/credit hour plus fees (capital improvement, technology and financial aid). |
+PHA 6134: Foundations in Precision Medicine: Genomic Technologies | 3 | Offered online both fall and spring semester outside of block tuition.
+Estimated cost: $575 (contact Student Affairs to enroll) |

-GMS 6224: Foundations in Precision Medicine: Medical Molecular Genetics | 1 | Offered online every semester outside of block tuition.
-Florida residents pay graduate tuition rates based on residency.
-Non-Florida residents pay $425/credit hour plus fees (capital improvement, technology and financial aid). |
+GMS 6224: Foundations in Precision Medicine: Medical Molecular Genetics | 1 | Offered online both fall and spring semester outside of block tuition.
+Estimated cost: $575 (contact Student Affairs to enroll) |

-PHA 6136: Clinical Applications of Precision Medicine: Oncology | 2 | Offered online every spring and fall semester outside of block tuition.
-Florida residents pay graduate tuition rates based on residency.
-Non-Florida residents pay $425/credit hour plus fees (capital improvement, technology and financial aid). |
+PHA 6136: Clinical Applications of Precision Medicine: Oncology | 2 | Offered online outside of block tuition.
+Estimated cost: $1725 (contact Student Affairs to enroll) |

-PHA 6613: Clinical Applications of Precision Medicine: Precision Health | 3 | Offered online every summer semester outside of block tuition.
-Florida residents pay graduate tuition rates based on residency.
-Non-Florida residents pay $425/credit hour plus fees (capital improvement, technology and financial aid). |
+PHA 6613: Clinical Applications of Precision Medicine: Precision Health | 3 | Offered online outside of block tuition.
+Estimated cost: $1725 (contact Student Affairs to enroll) |

 PHA5907: Research in Pharmacotherapy and Translational Research (focus on Personalized Medicine) | 1-4 | If not used as a required course above |